 Reputation

-You might want to check what other professionals and previous clients are saying about your prospective commercial litigation lawyer.
+You might want to check what other professionals and previous clients are saying about your prospective commercial attorney.
 Talk to other business owners about the business litigation firm they hired to handle their case.

 You can also check client reviews on various online platforms and client testimonials on the law firm’s website.
 If many individuals and businesses have had a great experience with an attorney, the chances are that they are reputable and reliable.